Marine Biology, Oceanography, Sociology, Anthropology in Bali, Indonesia

 minus any non-recoverable costs.
 This is in addition to any airline cancellation fees.

 - If the program has already departed, assemble the students and faculty in a safe location and upon consultation and agreement with SBCC, Latitudes Abroad, LLC will coordinate arrangements to fly the students and faculty back to the USA.
 In this case, students will receive a pro-rated refund of all fees paid to Latitudes Abroad, LLC for the proportion of the program not completed minus any non-recoverable costs, including any costs incurred in coordinating the flights back to the USA.

 - Should Latitudes Abroad, LLC and SBCC cancel the program due to lack of enrollment or safety concerns on or after June 1, 2023, then all participants at that time shall receive a full refund of their program costs

 SBCC teams with service provider Latitudes Abroad LLC and Darren Leaver for the Bali Fall 2023 program.

 C/O Darren Leaver

-Program Orientation: A mandatory pre-departure meeting will be conducted at SBCC or online in January or February 2022, introducing the academic course work, addressing general aspects of study abroad and cross-cultural learning and providing practical information regarding preparation and travel.
+Program Orientation: A mandatory pre-departure meeting will be conducted at SBCC prior to the program start date, introducing the academic course work, addressing general aspects of study abroad and cross-cultural learning and providing practical information regarding preparation and travel.
 Please check with the Study Abroad Office for the exact date before you make your travel arrangements.